What aRE "Religious NoneS"?

 Or rather, who are they?

-I provide spiritual care for people who do not identify as religious–that is, people who fall in the category of “Religious Nones”–but what exactly does this mean?
+Most of the people I provide spiritual care for do not identify as religious–that is, they fall in the category of “Religious Nones”–but what exactly does this mean?

 Definition of Religious Nones